ForgeRock/end-user-ui/README.md

 ```

 5. At the top of the `router/index.js` file, import the new Vue file and ensure that it matches the component that you specified in the route: `import RegistrationSecondFlow from '@/components/mains/RegistrationSecondFlow';`
-6. Make sure that your IDM `access.js` file is configured properly, based on [these docs](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#uss-registration).
+6. Make sure that your IDM `access.js` file is configured properly, based on [these docs](https://docs.pingidentity.com/pingidm/7.5/self-service-reference/uss-registration-config.html).
 You will see a forbidden access error if this file isn't configured correctly.
 7. Assuming you are on the development sever and have used default settings, you should now be able to navigate through two separate registration flows : `localhost:8081/#/registration` and `localhost:8081/#/registrationsecondflow`.

 <a name="how-to-configure-notification-polling"></a>
 ### How to Configure Notification Polling

+> **IMPORTANT**: This section applies only to PingIDM 7.5 and earlier.

 The End-User UI polls for new system notifications every `3000 milliseconds` by default.
 To change the default polling time, follow these steps: